firsttris/snom-xml/README.md

 # SNOM XML Phone Book Server

-A Node.js server that fetches contacts from Google and serves them as an XML phone book compatible with Snom IP phones.
+A Node.js server that syncs your Google Contacts and serves them as an XML phone book compatible with Snom IP phones.

 ## 📚 Overview

 This project creates a web server that:

-- Authenticates with Google to access your contacts
+- **Synchronizes with Google Contacts** - Full integration with Google People API
 - Converts those contacts to Snom-compatible XML format
 - Serves the phone book via HTTP for Snom phones to access
+- **Provides a management dashboard** for monitoring and administration

 ## 🔧 Prerequisites